Most B2C marketers think they already know everything about customer segmentation.

 By ingesting the right customer data, dynamic segments grow and shrink as your customers move in and out of the segments — automatically triggering the right campaigns at the right time.
-Instead of having to create a segment every time you want to send an email, dynamic segments do the work for you and constantly update with the newest customer data.
+Instead of having to create a new segment every time you want to send an email, dynamic segments do the work for you and constantly update with the newest customer data.

 What is dynamic customer segmentation?

 Dynamic customer segmentation uses real-time data to continuously update marketing segments with new information as it comes in.
 Rather than having to manually export a segment of your entire list, dynamic segmentation updates as customers fall in or out of a segment based on their actions on your website immediately.
 For example, as soon as a new buyer completes a purchase, they’re added automatically to a new buyer segment and sent a welcome email.

 Dynamic segmentation marketing sounds interesting, but what does it look like in real life?
 It all depends on your industry and the products you sell, but many B2C marketers use some of the same dynamic segments to get started.
 Here are a few examples of segments that you could use to improve your marketing, including:

 - Customers who have opened an email in the past week